Mihonarium/moratorium.ai/docs/intro.md

 GPT-4 can be impressive: it knows a lot and can even perform tasks that require not just remembering facts but thinking critically.
 It’s clearly not generally super-human, but it’s safe to say that mostly, it’s smarter than 7-year-old humans.

-If you imagine a human brain as a function of inputs and outputs (all the electrical impulses, chemicals, etc.[^2]), exists some possible large artificial neural network that can copy its behaviour.
+If you imagine a human brain as a function of inputs and outputs (all the electrical impulses, chemicals, etc.[^2]), there exists some possible large artificial neural network that can copy its behaviour.
 And if there is an algorithm for understanding the world and planning on how to achieve some goals in it- something like what we fuzzily perform- there’s a neural network that implements this algorithm.

 [^2]: The current scientific consensus is that it’s computable: a program can, theoretically, simulate the physics that run a brain.